Machado enjoys happy return in Padres’ 8-3 win over Orioles

+BALTIMORE (AP) — After the faithful fans showered Manny Machado with cheers and love, the former Baltimore star made himself right at home — again — at Camden Yards.

-BALTIMORE (AP) — Manny Machado marked his return to Camden Yards with a performance reminiscent of his time with the Orioles, hitting a long homer and driving in two runs to help the San Diego Padres beat Baltimore 8-3 Tuesday night.
+Machado marked his return with a performance reminiscent of his time with the Orioles, hitting a long homer and driving in two runs to help the San Diego Padres roll to an 8-3 victory on Tuesday night.

 Machado played seven years with the Orioles before being traded last July, months before becoming a free agent.
 The third baseman signed a 10-year, $300 million contract with the Padres in February.

-Back at the stadium where he made his major league debut in 2012, Machado received a standing ovation from many in the crowd of 21,644 before striking out in the first inning.
-In the third, however, he hit a shot off Jimmy Yacabonis (1-2) that traveled an estimated 455 feet and added a run-scoring single in the fourth.
+Playing in the stadium where he made his major league debut in 2012, Machado received a standing ovation from many in the crowd of 21,644 before striking out in the first inning.

+In the third, however, he hit a shot off Jimmy Yacabonis (1-2) that traveled an estimated 455 feet.
+One inning later, he drilled a run-scoring single to left field.

+“It was awesome,” Machado said.
+“I came back, and like always, the fans did not disappoint.
+It was good to come back home.”

 The home run was Machado’s 100th at Camden Yards.
 The 2010 first-round draft pick has a 12-game hitting streak and an RBI in a career-high eight straight games.